TechRecruitNinja/documentation/README.md

-# trn-documentation
-A documentation for TechRecruitNinja
+# Documentation for TechRecruit Ninja

 Refer to the [wiki](https://github.com/TechRecruitNinja/trn-documentation/wiki) page.